onyx-platform/learn-onyx/README.md

 - Onyx outputs its log messages to `onyx.log` in this project's root directory.
 Follow it with `tail -F onyx.log`.
 - Exception messages printed to the log are also printed to standard out for convenience.
 - All the answers can be found on the `answers` branch of this repository.
 Check it out and run `lein test`.
 All the tests should pass.
+- This workshop often leaves vars that need to be filled in with values unbound.
+If you see an exception complaining about an Unbound Var, track it down and fill in the implementation.

 ### How to work on a challenge